 A property developer predominantly acquires land or properties to carry out building work or renovation with a view of selling the developed properties for profit.

-The term "property development" covers a wide range of activities, from major building companies to amateur property investors who acquire the occasional "run-down" property to "do up".
+The term "property development" covers a wide range of activities, from major building companies to the occasional "run-down" property to "do up".

-There are quite a few tax issues that could effect property development and these are all very complex.
-The particulars of Stamp Duty Land Tax (SDLT), Capital Gains Tax (CGT) and the potential need for holding companies mean that property developers are often more likely to pay more than they need to.
+There are quite a few tax issues that could affect property development and these are all very complex.
+The particulars of Stamp Duty Land Tax (SDLT), VAT and the potential need for holding companies mean that property developers are often more likely to pay more than they need to.

 If you want to find out more about how we can help you then please do get in touch.